-This course is an intensive examination of different ethical and moral issues/dilemmas that we face within and outside of criminal justice systems when dealing with people who either work for or come contact with the system.
+This course is an intensive examination of ethical and moral issues/dilemmas linked to the criminal justice system.
 Emphasis will be on exploration of ethical/moral issues related to crime, criminal justice practice, education, and research.

 CRJC 600 - Corporate and Government Crime